Skip to main content

 Published: 05-04-2021 | Author: Remy van Elst | Text only version of this article

-❗ This post is over two years old.
+❗ This post is over three years old.
 It may no longer be up to date.
 Opinions may have changed.

 Recently I did a major refactor on a piece of code that involved thousands of lines of code which were in one way or another related to string handling.
 All of the code handled char* (C style character pointer arrays) and the concept of const or ownership was literally unknown in that part of the codebase.
 The refactored code uses std::string's, but due to the legacy nature, a large number of methods returned nullptr's instead of empty strings (like "").
 I understand why this was done, but finding all those instances and the fact it only gives a runtime error was a bit of a bummer.

 Recently I removed all Google Ads from this site due to their invasive tracking, as well as Google Analytics.
-Please, if you found this content useful, consider a small donation using any of the options below:
+Please, if you found this content useful, consider a small donation using any of the options below.
+It means the world to me if you show your appreciation and you'll help pay the server costs:

 Luckily clang-tidy is here to save the day.
 In my IDE, CLion, it gives a warning when you return a nullptr.
 It however does that only in the file you're currently editing, and since we're talking millions of files, I wasn't going to open them by hand.
 You can run clang-tidy easily on one file, and it's not hard to run it on an entire codebase as well, using the script run-clang-tidy.py, provided in their packages.